GoApptiv/jwt-laravel-package/readme.md

     ]
 ```

-Add the Token and Encryption method in your .env file.
+Add the Token and Encryption method Key in your .env file.

 ```.env
 TOKEN_SECRET_KEY=